Helipad can be installed using either Pip or Conda. From your command prompt, just run one

 - Networkx — For network analysis and spatial visualizations

-These are not required, but if present, will enhance the experience:
+These are not required, but if present, will enable additional features:

 - Jupyter, Ipywidgets, and ipympl — to run Helipad in Jupyter notebooks